-Switch quickly between apps
+Switch between apps

-- Tap the app to open it.
+- Tap the app.

-Find out what to do if an app unexpectedly quits, stops responding, or won't open.
+- Get help if an app unexpectedly quits, stops responding, or won't open.